A theory of locally impenetrable elastic tubes: A Fully flexible tube hanging under self-weight

 \section{A Fully flexible tube hanging under self-weight}

-A fully flexible string (i.e. with no bending elasticity, or $\bmo = 0$) hanging in a uniform gravitational field under its own weight takes a planar shape called the \emph{catenary} \cite{timoshenko1965}.
-As the two ends of the string are brought closer, the curvature at the lowest point tends to infinity.
-Here, we use the present theory to compute equilibrium shapes of a fully flexible locally impenetrable tube hanging under self-weight.
-From this point onward, we will refer to such a tube simply as a flexible tube
+A fully flexible string (i.e., one with no bending elasticity, or $\bmo = \bzero$) hanging in a uniform gravitational field under its own weight takes a planar shape called the \emph{catenary} \cite{timoshenko1965}.
+As the two ends of the string are brought closer together, the curvature at its lowest point tends to infinity.
+Here, we use the present theory to compute the equilibrium shapes of a fully flexible, locally impenetrable tube hanging under its self-weight.
+From this point onward, we will refer to such a structure simply as a flexible tube.

-Consider a flexible tube of thickness $2t$ and length $L$ hanging under self-weight with its two ends separated horizontally by a distance $\Delta$.
+Consider a flexible tube of radius $t$ and length $L$ hanging under self-weight with its two ends separated horizontally by a distance $\Delta$.
 The lowest point on the centerline of the tube attains the maximum permissible curvature $\hat\kappa = 1/t$ when $\Delta=(2L/\hat\kappa)\arcsinh(\hat\kappa/2)$.
 If $\Delta$ is reduced any further, an active region of constant curvature $\hat\kappa$ nucleates at the lowest point and propagates.
 Let us identify this active region with the unknown interval $(s_1,s_2)$.